 Emergency Repair Kit:

 If you’re planning on taking a long trip in your old car, it’s important to prepare it for the long journey.
 One of the most important things you can do is to create an emergency repair kit.
-This kit should include all of the essentials you might need in case of a breakdown or other roadside emergency.

 If you don’t have an emergency repair kit with you, you can also make one for yourself.